The Josefson--Nissenzweig theorem and filters on $\omega$: Non-trivial convergent sequences in spaces

 \section{Non-trivial convergent sequences in spaces $S_F$}

 We study in this section for which filters $F$ the spaces $N_F$, $S_F$, and $S_F^*$ contain non-trivial convergent sequences.
-We start with the following simple, but useful, observation yielding that there maybe at most one point in $S_F$, namely $p_F$, being the limit of a non-trivial convergent sequence.
+We start with the following simple, but useful, consequence of Lemma \ref{lemma:sf_frechet_bo} yielding that there maybe at most one point in $S_F$, namely $p_F$, being the limit of a non-trivial convergent sequence.